anderson-aristotle/ruby-object-class-methods/README.md

 -   Use `bin/rake test` to test your work

 Bonus:
--   Make your search be insensitive to case ('Formation' and 'formation' return the same song)
+-   Make the search insensitive to case ('Formation' and 'formation' return the same song)
 -   Make the search look for part of a word ('ation' also returns the song 'Formation')